AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 - `Shape#contain?(x, y)` : indicates if shape contains x, y point
 - `Shape#include?(x, y)` : indicates if shape includes x, y point on the edge if drawn or inside if filled (include uses contain for filled shapes)
 - `Shape#move_by(x_delta, y_delta)` : moves shape object at x, y location
+- `Shape#dispose` : disposes of shape, removing it form its parent canvas, widget, or shape
+- `Shape#content {}` : reopens a shape to add more content inside it using the Glimmer GUI DSL (e.g. Canvas Shape DSL) just like `WidgetProxy#content {}`.
 - `Shape#size` : calculated size for shape bounding box (e.g. a polygon with an irregular shape will have its bounding box width and height calculated)
 - `Shape#bounds` : calculated bounds (x, y, width, height) for shape bounding box (e.g. a polygon with an irregular shape will have its bounding box top-left x, y, width and height calculated)
+- `Shape#width` : static (including `:default`) or derived width for shape (including irregular geometric shapes like Polygon)
+- `Shape#height` : static (including `:default`) or derived height for shape (including irregular geometric shapes like Polygon)
+- `Shape#default_width?` : whether `:default` or `[:default, delta]` is set for static width
+- `Shape#default_height?` : whether `:default` or `[:default, delta]` is set for static height
+- `Shape#calculated_width` : calculated width for shape when set to :default to indicate it is sized by its children (e.g. in the case of containing text with a specific font size not knowing its width/height dimensions in advance)
+- `Shape#calculated_height` : calculated height for shape when set to :default to indicate it is sized by its children (e.g. in the case of containing text with a specific font size not knowing its width/height dimensions in advance)
+- `Shape#x` : top-left corner x position, static or `:default` (could be relative if shape is nested within another shape)
+- `Shape#y` : top-left corner y position, static or `:default` (could be relative if shape is nested within another shape)
+- `Shape#absolute_x` : absolute top-left corner x position
+- `Shape#absolute_y` : absolute top-left corner y position
+- `Shape#default_x?` : whether x is specified via `:default` style to indicate centering within parent (or `[:default, offset]`)
+- `Shape#default_y?` : calculated top-left corner y position
+- `Shape#calculated_x` : calculated top-left corner x position when default/delta is set (i.e. centered within parent)
+- `Shape#calculated_y` : calculated top-left corner y position when default/delta is set (i.e. centered within parent)

 Check [Hello, Canvas!](GLIMMER_SAMPLES.md#hello-canvas) for an example.